This article has been published in partnership with ThinkHR.

 - Provide that employees will be paid at least 50 percent of their normal pay while on leave.

 The tax law defines qualifying employees as those who meet the definition of employee under the Fair Labor Standards Act of 1938 (29 USC § 203(e)), who have worked for the employer for at least one year and, for the preceding year, had compensation of 60 percent or less of the compensation threshold for highly compensated employees.
-Paid family and medical leave
+Paid family and medical leave is leave that is protected under the Family and Medical Leave Act (FMLA).
+If the employee’s leave is paid vacation leave, personal leave, or other medical or sick leave, then that is not eligible family and medical leave for purposes of the tax credit.

 Employers that are not subject to the FMLA may also receive tax credits for paid family and medical leave if they otherwise provide employees the same protections under the FMLA and meet the other requirements discussed above, such as having a written policy.
 The policy must ensure that the employer will not interfere with, restrain, or deny an employee the ability to take leave pursuant to the policy or retaliate against any employee for exercising their rights under the policy.

 This tax credit is not currently a long-term benefit for employers.
-Instead, it is in effect for two years and sunsets on December 31,
+Instead, it is in effect for two years and sunsets on December 31, 2019 unless re-enacted by Congress.

 If you choose to voluntarily implement a paid family and medical leave policy, we recommend you consult with counsel to ensure your written policy meets all technical requirements of the new tax law.